moranebienvenu/stroke_dashboard/README.md

 ## About

-This dashboard is also the data source for a MyST interconnected article, a next-generation open science publication (“wired-article”) soon available on [Evidence](https://evidencepub.io/).
-Here is a preview link now available of the article: [Sex-specific early neurotransmitter dynamics and post-stroke aphasia recovery](https://preview.neurolibre.org/myst/moranebienvenu/stroke_article/e0ea9d330c2d6aebf81ec6a435108ae4c050a4db/_build/html/index.html).
+This dashboard also serves as the data source for a MyST interconnected article, a next-generation open science publication (***wired-article***) soon to be available on [Evidence](https://evidencepub.io/).
+A preview of the article [Sex-specific early neurotransmitter dynamics and post-stroke aphasia recovery](https://preview.neurolibre.org/myst/moranebienvenu/stroke_article/e0ea9d330c2d6aebf81ec6a435108ae4c050a4db/_build/html/index.html), is available here.

 It exemplifies how interactive dashboards can fully connect datasets, code, and figures within scientific publications, enabling reproducible and transparent neuroscience research.
 The next step toward truly FAIR neuroscience publications.